MrBrunotte/worldofshape/README.md

 This page displays an indivicual program/meal available for purchase.

-* The **Add To Cart** button at the top and bottom puts the program/meal in the shopping cart and the cart navigation in the top navigation bar displays the number of products/meals in the cart.
+* The **Add To Cart** button at the top and bottom puts the program/meal in the shopping cart and also displays the amount of items currently in the cart.
 It redirects the user to the shopping cart so they can checkout and pay for the program/meal.

-The user is intentially redirected to the shopping cart because it is most likely that they will only buy one program/meal at a time, so it is better to redirect the user to the checkout rather than back to the homepage or anywhere else.
+The user is intentially redirected to the shopping cart because it is most likely that they will only buy one program/meal at a time, so it is better to redirect the user to the checkout rather than back to the homepage or somewhere else.

 _**Testimonials** page:_